Fire and Rescue NSW Code of Conduct and Ethics

 In respect of political activity, we must not:

-- use our job title or any other FRNSW resources (such as wearing a uniform or using a FRNSW vehicle or appliance) in connection with
+- use any FRNSW resources (such as wearing a uniform or using a FRNSW vehicle or appliance) in connection with political activities other than for reasonable union activity directly connected to an employee’s employment with FRNSW.

-- engage in political campaigning, for example distributing pamphlets while on duty or in uniform that identifies us as an employee of FRNSW
+- engage in party-political campaigning, for example distributing pamphlets while on duty or in uniform that identifies us as an employee of FRNSW.

-- put up party political signage in or around work stations, including fire station and fire appliances.
+- put up party-political signage in or around work stations, including fire stations and fire appliances.

 We protect intellectual property